safesoftware/FMETraining/ServerAuthoring1Basics/Exercise6.md

 By completing this exercise you have learned how to:
 <br>
 <ul><li>Create an FME Server App to share a workspace with users who do not have FME Server accounts</li>
-<li>Generate a Web Service URL for a workspace that can act as a webhook to run the workspace programmatically</li></ul>
 </span>
 </td>
 </tr>